SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-popup.md

 A popup is a visual workbench element for displaying content above other content.
 It is positioned relative to an anchor, which can be an element or a coordinate.
 The popup moves with the anchor.
 By default, the popup closes on focus loss or when pressing the escape key.

-A popup can be bound to a context (e.g., a part or view), displaying the popup only if the context is visible and closing it when the context is disposed.
+A popup can be bound to a context (e.g., part or view), displaying the popup only if the context is visible and closing it when the context is disposed.
 Defaults to the calling context.

 ### How to Open a Popup
 To open a popup, inject `WorkbenchPopupService` and invoke the `open` method, passing the component to display.